 Summary: This program, in combination with required local matching funds, provides funding for improvements on Orange County's Master Plan of Arterial Highways.
-Since 2011, through 12 calls, the Board has awarded 173 projects (211 project phases) totaling nearly \$350 million, including \$24 million in external funding.
-This includes the May 9, 2022, Board approval of funding recommendations for nine projects totaling \$10.2 million.
-The 13th call is anticipated to be released in August 2022.
+Since 2011, through 12 calls, the Board has awarded 173 projects (211 project phases) totaling nearly \$354 million, including \$24 million in external funding.
+This includes the Board-approved escalation rate adjustments on February 13, 2023, due to recent extraordinary inflationary pressures.
+To date, 142 project phases have been completed, 49 are in various stages of implementation, and 20 have been cancelled by the awarded local jurisdictions.
+On August 8, 2022, the Board approved the release of the 13th call.
+Applications were received on October 20, 2022.
+Programming recommendations are anticipated to be presented to the Board in spring 2023.